CrispinStichart/email-liberator/README.md

 Regardless of whether the `last_message_id` previously existed, the client will then write the ID of most recently downloaded message, before going into the IDLE state.
 In the IDLE state, it will continually update `last_message_id` as new emails come in.

 If `--no-idle` is set, the client will instead exit after the catch-up step.
 In this way, you can configure the client to run periodically, via a `cron` job or other scheduling service, if you don't need to take action in real time.

+## Do one thing, and do it well?

+I've just been struck by the inspiration to ship this as multiple binaries, Unix style.

+* One will idle, and emit all messages on stdout in JSON (this one could also do the catch up)
+* One will accept an email via stdin and run it through all the scripts in the in the configuration file
+  * It will check for a response and then pass the response and UID to a third binary
+* One will accept response information, including the email's UID, from stdin, and then talk to the webserver.

+They will all share the configuration file, but they can also all be used independently in any sort of pipeline you want.

+With this in mind, it makes sense to allow the idle/catch-up program to be configured to output whatever IMAP-protocol fields you want.